geronimod/ciclope/README.markdown

 Use
 ---

-Actually there is one class methods to inspect repliaction data and one to show seconds behind master:
+Actually there is one class methods to inspect replication data and one to show seconds behind master:

 Ciclope.replication\_status \# => returns a array of hashes with replication data Ciclope.replication\_seconds\_behind\_master # => returns a simple string with the host status like: